edx/cookiecutter-django-ida/README.rst

     * - project_name
       - Full name of the project. (e.g., E-Commerce Service)
     * - repo_name
-      - Short (Python-friendly) name of the project.
-This should also be the name of the repository (e.g., ecommerce, credentials).
+      - Short (Python friendly) name of the project (e.g., ecommerce, credentials, license_manager).
+The underscores will be converted to hyphens in the appropriate places (like the repo name)
     * - repo_port
       - Port number for the project.
 Should be in the form `18***` with the 3 digits being any that aren't currently in use by other services.
     * - author_name